arielchen07/City-Builder/deliverables/D1/planning.md

    * **How do you prioritize tasks?**
    * How do tasks get assigned to team members?
    * How do you determine the status of work from inception to completion?

+We will use notion to keep track of a todo list, task boards etc. We will create weekly milestones to work on.
+We will plan the milestones out in a chronological order so that completing them will complete the app before the deadline.
+We will break milestones down into smaller objectives for individual members to complete.
+The team has decided what parts of the project they want to work on, so tasks will be assigned based on what part of the project it’s for.
+We will determine smaller objectives to be in progress, completion, or dropped.

 #### Q10: What are the rules regarding how your team works?

 **Communications:**
  * What is the expected frequency?
 What methods/channels will be used?
 Slack: primary mode of contact, everyone is expected to read all messages on the channels related to the team project.
 Zoom: synchronous meetings when necessary
  * If you have a partner project, what is your process for communicating with your partner?
 Weekly Zoom meetings with partner, Slack for more urgent problems/simple questions

 **Collaboration: (Share your responses to Q8 & Q9 from A1)**